iblamekonradzuse/fitness_tracker_rust/README.md

-# 🍏 Calorie Tracker 🏋️
+# 🍏 Fitness Tracker 🏋️

 Welcome to **Calorie Tracker** – your all-in-one terminal-based companion for tracking fitness and nutrition.
 Whether you're aiming to lose weight, build muscle, or maintain a healthy lifestyle, this tool helps you stay on track with precise calculations and insightful data.